-This week sees the first of our guest bloggers, Kelly Hawes, an independent celebrant based in Hemel Hempstead, Hertfordshire.
+This week we bring you a guest blog from Kelly Hawes, an independent celebrant based in Hemel Hempstead, Hertfordshire.
 She specialises in writing and performing unique ceremonies for wedding celebrations, renewal of vows, commitments and naming or welcoming ceremonies for children.
 You may recognise Kelly from Married at First Site UK as she was the celebrant who conducted the ceremony for Tayah and Adam.

 (Photo credit - Jon Whiles Photography)